 - Weakness of the muscles

 - Impulsive behavior such as driving under the influence

 - Loss of coordination

 Finding Hope & Treatment in Florida For Benzo Addiction

 Someone who is struggling with an addiction to benzodiazepine can find hope and relief from their addiction by seeking out benzo detox.
-Florida House Experience has a staff of licensed medical clinicians and qualified therapists to help guide you to active recovery.
+FHE Health has a staff of licensed medical clinicians and qualified therapists to help guide you to active recovery.
 Call now to see which programs at FHE are right for you.